Mount Vema

-The Mount Vema Society, was initially mostly made of yachtsmen and maritime people.
+Although Christianity is the main thing that unites all members of the Mount Vema Society, one must also remember that the Mount Vema Society was initially mostly made of yachtsmen and maritime people.
 So, if one wished to become an accepted member of the Mount Vema Community especially within the Royal Court, one would better learn to practice its etiquette, a set of guidelines to help you steer your behavior as you move through the Mount Vema daily routine.
-Today nothing much has changed.
-The etiquette is still the same.
-Rules, rather than being stuffy or classist, will serve to make life more pleasant for everyone.
+Today so much has changed, but the etiquette is still the same within the Royal Mount Vema Society.
+Rules and good manners, rather than being stuffy or classist, will serve to make life more pleasant for everyone.

-When onboard or when as a guest, etiquette rules generally apply to all individuals.
-Most community members have shared cultural and linguistic heritage that originated in Europe and Japan, and as such some points of traditional European and some Japanese etiquette apply, especially in more formal settings; however, Mount Vema has formed its own etiquette as well.
+When in Mount Vema or when as a guest, especially in presence of royalty etiquette rules will generally apply to all individuals.
+Most community members have shared cultural and linguistic heritage that originated in Europe and some in countries as far as Japan, and as such some points of traditional European and some Japanese etiquette have been adopted and apply, especially in more formal settings, in addition to Mount Vema's own etiquette which has been formed with time.

 Names and forms of address